kutty023/frontend-assessment-CS/README.md

-# Dribbble Design Implementation - Cappricio Securities
+# Dribbble Design Implementation - Cappricio Securities - Assessment

 This project is an implementation of a UI design from Dribbble as part of an assessment given by **Cappricio Securities**.
 The goal is to accurately translate the given design into a functional website using modern web development technologies.